Shock the Monkey: Music video

-The track is known for its bizarre and disturbing music video, written and directed by Brian Grant of MGMM Studios, and produced by Scott Millaney.
+The song's music video was written and directed by Brian Grant of MGMM Studios, and produced by Scott Millaney.
 The video was played heavily in the early days of MTV.
 It features Gabriel (in white face paint) and a frightened-looking capuchin monkey.
 Gabriel appears in two guises; one is as a businessman/CIA-MK-Ultra-type in a dark suit, and the other as a "modern primitive" shaman painted and dressed in white with geometric markings in black on his face.

 The video cuts between two rooms, each vaguely resembling an office.
 A movie projector plays zoo footage of a gibbon (technically, a lesser ape, not a monkey) in both rooms.
 As the video proceeds, events in the 'normal' (black suit) office become increasingly irregular and disturbing with objects in the room in increasing disarray.
 Gabriel displays increasing pressure, anger, and fear as the chaos occurs, at one point being restrained by three little people.
 The office footage is increasingly interspersed with black-and-white footage of Gabriel fleeing from something unknown in a wilderness, and a disoriented Gabriel in different settings including central London in what looks to be the office of a hospital.
 At the end of the video, the two Gabriels merge and the gibbon's face is superimposed over theirs.